 Consequently, you should have enough bodily injury liability coverage to equal your assets, rather than just carrying your state’s minimum.
 After all, the National Association of Insurance Commissioners reports that the average bodily injury liability claim in 2016, the latest year with data, was $19,201 – more than some states require in coverage.

 If you need more coverage than car insurance companies sell, you can always purchase an umbrella policy to keep your assets from being seized in the event of a lawsuit.

-You will need personal injury protection (PIP) insurance if you live in one of the 12 states that require it.
-Florida, Hawaii, Kansas, Kentucky, Massachusetts, Michigan, Minnesota, New Jersey, New York, North Dakota, Pennsylvania, and Utah all require PIP insurance.
-You may also need PIP if your health insurance has low coverage limits or if you drive with passengers who could hold you responsible for their medical expenses in the event of an accident.… read full answer
+You need personal injury protection (PIP) insurance if you live in one of the 12 states that require it.
+You should also get PIP if your health insurance has low coverage limits or if you drive with passengers who could hold you responsible for their medical expenses in the event of an accident.… read full answer

 In the 20 states (plus Washington, D.C.) where it is required or offered as optional protection, PIP covers medical expenses for the policyholder and his or her passengers after an accident, no matter who was at fault.
 However, PIP is not available at all in the 30 other states.

 Always check with your insurance company or an agent for specifics on what coverage is required or available in your state before you determine what to include in your policy.

 Home care such as cleaning or child care

 If you are in a car accident, PIP often works in conjunction with your health insurance coverage.
 Most health insurance deductibles must be paid before benefits start to be paid out, but your PIP may have a cheaper deductible, or no deductible at all.